dmptrluke/docker-pokesag/README.md

 You can also choose to use an external database by omitting the `db` container and using the `DB_HOST`/`DB_NAME`/`DB_USER`/`DB_PASS` environment variables on the `web` and `server` containers.

+## Step by Step
+If you're new to Docker, below is a step by step guide to running PokéSAG in Docker.

+First of all, you'll need to install Docker.
+Head to the [official documentation](https://docs.docker.com/engine/install/) and select your Linux distro under the "Server" section and follow the instructions on the page.
+Then install docker-compose - the instructions for that are [here](https://docs.docker.com/compose/install/).

+After that, create a new folder to work in to keep things tidy.
+In that folder create a file called `docker-compose.yml` with the text in the previous section, and save it.
+If you just want a basic install of PokéSAG, you won't need to edit anything.

+Finally, run `docker-compose up` to start PokéSAG!
+This will run in the foreground.
+When you're happy with how everything is working, you can use `docker-compose up -d` to run everything in the background.

+To update to the latest version, just run `docker-compose pull` and then `docker-compose up -d` again.

 ## License

 This software is released under the MIT license.